MassTransit/MassTransit/docs/usage/transports/rabbitmq.md

 The configuration includes:

 * The RabbitMQ host
-  - Host name: _localhost_
+  - Host name: `localhost`
-  - Virtual host: /
+  - Virtual host: `/`
-  - Username and password used to connect to the virtual host (credentials are virtual-host specific)
+  - User name and password used to connect to the virtual host (credentials are virtual-host specific)
 * The receive endpoint
-  - Queue name: _order-events-listener_
+  - Queue name: `order-events-listener`
-  - Consumer: _OrderSubmittedEventConsumer_
+  - Consumer: `OrderSubmittedEventConsumer`
-    - Message type: _OrderSystem.Events.OrderSubmitted_
+    - Message type: `OrderSystem.Events.OrderSubmitted`

 When the bus is started, MassTransit will create exchanges and queues on the virtual host for the receive endpoint.
 MassTransit creates durable, _fanout_ exchanges by default, and queues are also durable by default.